 What's an external wall system?

-We carry out EWS surveys on some of our buildings, as part of the fire risk assessments we’re legally obliged to carry out on all our properties.
-We take a risk-based approach to prioritising these surveys, starting with our tallest buildings with the most cladding.
-Visit our EWS survey programme page to find out more.
+Up until the recent change in legislation, we carried out EWS surveys on some of our buildings, as part of the fire risk assessments we’re legally required to carry out on all our properties.
+In line with the new legislation, now we have to carry out a Fire Risk Appraisal of the External Wall (FRAEW), which covers everything the previous EWS investigation did.
+We take a risk-based approach to prioritising these surveys, generally starting with our tallest buildings with the most cladding.
+Visit our FRAEW programme page to find out more.

 What’s an EWS1 form?